tejas-bakre/tokenizer/README.md

 ## Key Concepts

 **Why sub-word tokenization?**
 Word-level tokenization produces huge vocabularies and cannot handle unseen words.
 Character-level tokenization produces sequences that are too long and carries no meaning.
-BPE finds the middle ground — frequent patterns become single tokens, rare words fall back gracefully to smaller pieces.
+BPE finds the middle ground, frequent patterns become single tokens, rare words fall back gracefully to smaller pieces.

 **Why does merge order matter?**
 The model trained on this tokenizer learned patterns based on specific token boundaries.
-Applying merges in a different order would produce different token IDs for the same text — breaking the model entirely.
+Applying merges in a different order would produce different token IDs for the same text, breaking the model entirely.

 **Why multiply pair counts by word frequency?**
 A pair inside a word that appears 1000 times in the corpus should outweigh a pair inside a word that appears once.
 Frequency reflects real usage.